 CALL US NOW928-474-2521

 Professional restoration technicians understand the need for quick response.
 Immediate remediation is key to controlling any escalating costs.
 The longer the remediation is delayed, the higher the cost of restoration.
 Certified restorers have the knowledge to test materials and apply the restoration techniques required to return the items to their pre-loss condition.

 Certified professionals have the training and experience to:

 Mold loves to eat paint as a snack food.
 Don’t expect to kill mold successfully by using paint containing a mildicide or with a primer sold to hide water damage stains.
 Do not rely on Kilz etc. to kill mold.
 It does not kill mold, and the product is NOT an EPA-registered fungicide.
 Kilz is only a product to hide or camouflage defects like water damage stains prior to painting over problem areas.

-Do NOT use chlorine bleach (sodium hypochlorite) to kill mold or disinfect moldy areas.
-Bleach is not an effective or lasting killer of mold growth and mold spores on any materials such as wood timbers, drywall, plasterboard, particleboard, plywood, plywood substitutes, ceiling tiles, and carpeting/padding..
+Bleach is not an effective or lasting killer of mold growth and mold spores on any materials such as wood timbers, drywall, plasterboard, particleboard, plywood, plywood substitutes, ceiling tiles, and carpeting/padding.

-Do NOT put air movement on mold to attempt to dry it out.
-Mold is air borne and will spread quickly once air movement is introduced to it.
+Mold is airborne and will spread quickly once air movement is introduced to it.